-Joseph Hezir joined former Secretary of Energy Ernest J. Moniz and fellow Principal Melanie A. Kenderdine in founding Energy Futures Initiative (EFI), a non-profit organization dedicated to driving innovation in energy technology, policy, and business models.
-As a Principal and Executive Vice President, Hezir is the lead executive on key EFI research projects including reports examining federal support for carbon dioxide removal (CDR) research technologies; the US nuclear enterprise and its key role in national security, and white papers on the Department of Energy’s budget priorities and federal tax incentives for energy innovation.
+Joseph Hezir joined former Secretary of Energy Ernest J. Moniz and fellow Principal Melanie A. Kenderdine in founding the Energy Futures Initiative (EFI), a nonprofit organization dedicated to driving innovation in energy technology, policy, and business models.
+As a Principal and Executive Vice President, Hezir is the lead executive on key EFI research projects including reports examining federal support for carbon dioxide removal (CDR) research technologies; the U.S. nuclear enterprise and its key role in national security, and white papers on the U.S. Department of Energy’s (DOE’s) budget priorities and federal tax incentives for energy innovation.
 He is also currently a member of the Advisory Board of the Scott Institute for Energy Innovation at Carnegie Mellon University.

-Hezir served for eighteen years (1974-1992) in positions of increasing responsibility at the White House Office of Management and Budget, rising to the level of senior career official responsible for federal energy, science, technology, and space exploration policies and budgets.
-Early in his career he held short-term appointments with Exxon Research and Engineering Company, President Jimmy Carter’s Government Reorganization Project, St. Joe Minerals Corporation, Carnegie-Mellon University, and the U.S. Environmental Protection Agency.
+Hezir served for 18 years (1974 to 1992) in positions of increasing responsibility at the White House Office of Management and Budget, rising to the level of senior career official responsible for federal energy, science, technology, and space exploration policies and budgets.
+Early in his career, he held short-term appointments with Exxon Research and Engineering Company, President Jimmy Carter’s Government Reorganization Project, St. Joe Minerals Corporation, Carnegie Mellon University, and the U.S. Environmental Protection Agency.

 He holds a Bachelor of Science in Chemical Engineering and a Master of Science from the Heinz College at Carnegie Mellon University.

 - Board Member, Wilton E. Scott Institute for Energy Innovation, Carnegie Mellon University

 - The President’s Outstanding Federal Executive Award (1989)